 All University examinations (First Schedule)

-A printed copy and an electronic copy (in Word or PDF format where available) of every printed examination paper shall be deposited at the University Library by Schools.
-Spare copies will be returned to Schools at the end of the examination period.
+A printed copy and an electronic copy (in Word or PDF format where available) of every printed examination paper shall be deposited at the University Library by Faculties.
+Spare copies will be returned to Faculties at the end of the examination period on request.

 Deans are responsible for ensuring that the law relating to copyright is complied with in the production of examination papers and associated material.